-Responding to Universal’s announced opening day plans, thousands arrived to the Universal Orlando Resort today, hoping to not only enter the Wizarding World, but also catch a glimpse of the “public grand opening.”
-Harry Potter film stars were in attendance for the grand opening ceremony, but only a handful of park guests who arrived today were actually allowed in to see it.
-The rest of the watching crowd was comprised of invited members of the press and a couple elementary school class contest winners.
-Thousands of fans instead either watched on nearby screens or missed the event entirely as a result of waiting in line.
+Responding to Universal’s announced opening day plans, thousands arrived at the Universal Orlando Resort today, hoping to not only enter the Wizarding World but also catch a glimpse of the “public grand opening.”
+Harry Potter film stars were in attendance for the grand opening ceremony, but only a handful of park Guests who arrived today were actually allowed in to see it.
+The rest of the watching crowd comprised invited members of the press and a couple of elementary school class contest winners.
+Thousands of fans instead either watched on nearby screens or missed the event entirely due to waiting in line.

 The opening moment took place at around 9:15 a.m., lasting around 10 minutes.
 Those watching from home found Universal’s promised live video stream going dark just as the ceremony began, missing most of the excitement.
 Fortunately, Universal has been replaying the event for those who didn’t see it live.

 Those who have been in attendance for today’s opening were certainly in for a bit of a shock, finding out that they potentially could be waiting up to 8 hours to enter the Wizarding World of Harry Potter area of Islands of Adventure.
 Small crowds have been let into Hogsmeade Village periodically, and reports suggest crowd control within these small groups is fantastic.
 Lines for two of the area’s most talked-about attractions, Harry Potter and the Forbidden Journey and the Ollivander’s Wand Shop, have been reported as only reaching up to 90 minutes, with the Wizarding World’s other rides having little to no wait at all.